somerandomviolinkid/somerandomviolinkid.github.io/README.md

 august 2:
 fixed a typo that caused the html head information to not load, fixed a loading error

+august 4:
+fixed a lot of loading bugs

 current functional elements:
 everything except system and galaxy overview tabs